Eleanor Garcia de Padilla -13th March 1355

 For several minutes, Eleanor struggled to remember every detail of Gaston’s disclosures.
 As she spoke, she glanced anxiously over her shoulder, irrationally fearing she might be overheard.

-Guillam kissed Eleanor’s shoulder ‘This means that the opportunity we have been waiting for could be at hand.
+Guillam kissed Eleanor’s shoulder ‘This could be the opportunity we have been waiting for.
+There will be risks.
+A detailed plan would be required, but it has promise. our opportunity could be at hand.
 Ximene can escape during the hunt.’

 Guillam’s eyes widened.
 ‘When is the hunt planned?
 May?
 June?
 Do you or Ximene want to wait until then?
-I need to develop a plan and search for any risks… No, I think it best that initially, I talk to Ximene privately.
+I need to develop a plan and search for any risks…we must minimise the risks.
+No, I think it best that initially, I talk to Ximene privately.
 We will make plans for her to escape then bring them to you for your approval.’

 Eleanor sighed deeply.

-Finally, she had acted on her promise to help Ximene escape and now Guilliam lacked enthusiasm for the opportunity they had identified.
+Finally, she had acted on her promise to help Ximene escape.
+Now Guilliam was about to construct plans without involving her.
 She consoled herself knowing that she could—and should, trust his judgement.
 Her smile returned as she decided she would comply with any conditions he might impose.